bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

 ### Invalid cases

 Unrecognizable strings or dates containing illegal element values in ISO formatted strings usually return [`NaN`](../global_objects/nan).
-However, depending on the implementation, non-conforming ISO format strings, may also throw `RangeError: invalid date`, like the following cases in Firefox:
+However, depending on the implementation, non–conforming ISO format strings, may also throw `RangeError: invalid date`, like the following cases in Firefox:

     new Date('foo-bar 2014');
     new Date('2014-25-23').toISOString();